AbedDX/RottenTomatoes_clone/README.md

-# Rotten Tomatoes clone Movie Database
+# Rotten Tomatoes clone Movie Database🍅

 Rotten Tomatoes Movie Database is a web application that allows users to browse and manage a collection of movies.
 The app fetches information, rating, description, and youtube embed link from MongoDB.
 Movie images are fetched from Cloudinary where cloudinary Url will be store in mongodb.
 The project is a work in progress, and its current features include: